How Social Media Often Gets It Wrong

 How Did So Many Get It So Wrong?

-There’s no way to know when these images were created but it may have been prior to the melee.
-Making them easy to access for the moment.
+There’s no way to know when these images were created, but it was prior to the melee.
+This made them easy to access and use without verification.

-The posters using the errant images aren’t focusing on accuracy.
+The posters using the erroneous images aren’t focusing on accuracy.
 They’re far more interested in clicks and revenue than educating the public (or themselves).

-All news outlets of every variety get it wrong sometimes.
+All legacy news outlets occasionally get it wrong .
 Social media often gets it wrong.